This section examines how corruption can occur on infrastructure projects.

 Corrupt practices during the project execution phase

-- A contractor may bribe the project owner's representative to persuade him to issue an unnecessary variation which materially increases the contractor's scope of work and which has an inflated price.
+- A contractor may bribe the project owner’s representative to persuade her/him to issue an unnecessary variation which materially increases the contractor’s scope of work and which has an inflated price.

-- A contractor may bribe the architect/engineer to persuade him to issue a payment certificate or an extension of time to the contractor, which is not properly due.
+- A contractor may bribe the architect/engineer to persuade her/him to issue a payment certificate or an extension of time to the contractor, which is not properly due.

-- A contractor may bribe the project owner's quantity surveyor to persuade him to approve the contractor's work schedules and time sheets.
+- A contractor may bribe the project owner’s quantity surveyor to persuade her/him to approve the contractor’s work schedules and time sheets.

 - A contractor may bribe the project owner’s works inspector to persuade him to approve defective or non-existent work.

-- A project owner may bribe the architect/engineer to persuade him to refrain from issuing a payment certificate or an extension of time to which the contractor is entitled, or to issue a certificate entitling the deduction of liquidated damages from the contractor which is not due.
+- A project owner may bribe the architect/engineer to persuade her/him to refrain from issuing a payment certificate or an extension of time to which the contractor is entitled, or to issue a certificate entitling the deduction of liquidated damages from the contractor which are not due.

-- A project owner's representative may refuse to issue a certificate or payment which is due to a contractor unless the contractor pays him a bribe.
+- A project owner’s representative may refuse to issue a certificate or payment which is due to a contractor unless the contractor pays her/him a bribe.

 - A government official may demand payment of a bribe in order to issue an import permit required by a contractor to bring equipment into the country in which the project is being constructed.

 The examples of bribery given above may be accompanied by acts of fraud.
 The following are examples of fraudulent practices (without bribery) during the project execution phase: